Real people. Real places. Real stories.

 Editor-in-chief

 Danny Hankner began penning stories about himself and his idiot friends as a teenager.
-Now, masquerading as an adult, he lives in Davenport, Iowa with his wife and three children, working as a master electrician for his own company.
+Now, masquerading as an adult, he lives in Davenport, Iowa with his wife and kids, working as a master electrician for his own company.
 In his spare time, Dan rides and builds mountain bike trails, scrapes infinitely spawning cat hurl off the basement floor, and runs Story Unlikely, an award-winning literary magazine where he floats around self-important titles like 'Editor-in-chief'.
-His work has besmirched the good reputation of many a publisher, garnering tens of thousands of reads in more countries than not.

 Megan Hankner